COMBINERS-PRIN2022/combiners.github.io/content/publication/conference-paper/index.md

 publication: In *6th International Conference on Econometrics and Statistics*
 publication_short: In *EcoSta2023*

 abstract: Multiple Ising models can be used to model the heterogeneity induced in a set of binary variables by external factors.
 These factors may influence the joint dependence relationships represented by a set of graphs across different groups.
+The inference for this class of models is presented, and a Bayesian methodology is proposed based on a Markov Random Field prior to the multiple graph setting.
+Such prior enables the borrowing of strength across the different groups to encourage common edges when supported by the data.
+Sparse-inducing priors are employed on the parameters that measure graph similarities to learn which subgroups have a shared graph structure.

 # Summary.
 An optional shortened abstract.
 #summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.